Is your corporate training program inclusive? If not, here’s how you yan do it.

 However, surprisingly, even the greatest of the companies with impeccable work culture often gloss over accessibility in their workplace design and inclusion in regards to training and development as an afterthought.

 It’s crucial for every organization and its leadership to understand that training employees will never have a one-size-fits-all solution.
 Every employee has a different learning capability.
 They interact and engage with the program in different ways.
-Therefore, they cannot be expected to yield similar results.
+Therefore, they can not be expected to yield similar results.
 That’s simply impractical.

 That’s where inclusive training plays an important role.
-Inclusive training includes the steps that you take to remove every hindrance that prevents, or could prevent, your workforce from reaching their full potential.
+Inclusive training includes the steps that you take to remove every hindrance that prevents or could prevent your workforce from reaching their full potential.

 The more inclusive and accessible your training is, the more it’ll help employees retain what they learn.
-It helps a majority of employees stay engaged and consequently, improve the ROI of the program.
+It helps a majority of employees stay engaged and, consequently, improve the ROI of the program.

 Here’s how you can achieve greater engagement and ROI:

 Use the Right Language

 Start by adopting an LMS that offers multilingual features.
 Take Totara LMS, for example.
 Once you have an LMS that supports different languages, identify the linguistic capabilities of your team members.
 Even if you have English as your working language, you can still translate training in the language that a maximum number of your employees speak.

 When they learn in their own language, this helps them retain information and understand concepts better.

 You should also tone down your training.
 Make it more user-friendly, avoid technical terms, steer clear of jargon, and use shorter sentences.